ElMehdiBen/Py_Course/TP 30 Sep/Exo.md

  - Category of road
  - Surface condition

+2. Propose other elements which can help understand what's causing car accidents

- 2. Answer the big question - What elements have the biggest impact on car accidents in France
+3. Answer the big question - What elements have the biggest impact on car accidents in France